"You know, Burke, I don't know which species is worse. You don't see them fucking each other over for a goddamn percentage."

 — Pauly Cracker, Kimba the White Lion

 "I'd like to share a revelation that I've had during my time here.
-It came to me when I tried to classify your species and I realized that you're not actually mammals.
-Every mammal on this planet instinctively develops a natural equilibrium with the surrounding environment but you humans do not.
-You move to an area and you multiply and multiply until every natural resource is consumed and the only way you can survive is to spread to another area.
+It came to me when I tried to classify your species; I realized that you're not actually mammals.
+Every mammal on this planet instinctively develops a natural equilibrium with the surrounding environment, but you humans do not.
+You move to an area and you multiply.
+And multiply, until every natural resource is consumed.
+And the only way you can survive is to spread to another area.
 There is another organism on this planet that follows the same pattern.
 Do you know what it is?
 A virus.
 Human beings are a disease, a cancer of this planet.
-You're a plague and we are the cure."
+You're a plague.
+And we are the cure."

 — Agent Smith, The Matrix